Alejoboga20/interview-prep/grokking-data-structures/02-static-arrays/README.md

 In Python we have two options to create arrays, one of them is using `list` and the other is using the `array` module.
 The `array` module is a part of the Python standard library and it provides a way to create arrays of a fixed type but it's still a dynamically sized array, while `list` can contain elements of different types and can grow dynamically at the same time.

 _The price of dynamic resizing is degraded performance and a slower data structure._

+Python uses zero-based indexing for arrays, which means the first element in the array is at the index `0`, and the last element is at the index `n-1`, where `n` is the number of elements in the array.